hexafarms/GraphCut/readme.md

 <br />

-3. Segment images based on the color histogram, and then optimize the segmentation mask by using `cut&#46;.py`
+3. Segment images based on the color histogram, and then optimize the segmentation mask by using `cut.py`

-Example of `cut&#46;.bat` follows this structure.
+Example of `cut.bat` follows this structure.
 ```bash
 python cut&#46;py images\image-1550434545.jpg --histograms ground_data\histograms.npy
 ```